QubesOS/qubes-core-admin-client/doc/manpages/qvm-top.rst

    Filter domains name matching each fixed string separated by comma.

+.. option:: --memory-unit UNIT

+   Unit to use for displaying memory.
+The digit after the dot is the precision.
+   Available: KiB, MiB, GiB.0, GiB.1, GiB.2, GiB.3.

 .. option:: --no-color

    Do not colorize the screen.
 If this option is not provided, but environment